wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bruteforce.md

 1. Open Wallarm Console → **Triggers** and open the window for trigger creation.
 1. Select the **Brute force** condition.
-1. Set the threshold 30 requests from the same IP per 30 seconds.
+1. Set the threshold of 30 requests from the same IP per 30 seconds.
-1. Set the **Application** filter to `rent-car` (application should be [registered](../../user-guides/settings/applications.md) in Wallarm).
+1. Set the **Application** filter to `rent-car` (the application should be [registered](../../user-guides/settings/applications.md) in Wallarm).
 1. Set the **URI** filter as displayed on the screenshot, including:

     * `**` [wildcard](../../user-guides/rules/rules.md#using-wildcards) in the path meaning "any number of components"